 Lifetime disability assistance payments are recurring annual payments that one started must be paid until the plan is terminated where the beneficiary has died.
 These may begin at any age that must start by the end of the year in which the beneficiary turns 60.

 The other type of payments are disability assistance payments which are lump sum payments made to the beneficiary or the beneficiary’s estate.

-When withdrawing funds from the RDSP, it is important to be aware of the 10 year rule.
+When withdrawing funds from a Registered Disability Savings Plan, it is important to be aware of the 10-year rule.
 If a person withdraws amounts that were contributed in the ten-year period prior, grants and the bonds from the government must be repaid to them.
 The repayment is three dollars for every one dollar withdrawn (aka the Holdback amount).

 The purpose of the holdback amount is to ensure that RDSPs are used for long-term savings, and it also ensures the government funds contributed are not withdrawn and used otherwise.

 Contact Jane Buchanan, District Leader, Representative of Primerica Financial Services Call: (506) 863-4425 Email: [email protected]